imalikov/pine_script_docs/source/faq/Times_dates_sessions.rst

 We will be using the `year <https://www.tradingview.com/pine-script-reference/v5/#var_year>`__, `month <https://www.tradingview.com/pine-script-reference/v5/#var_month>`__, `dayofmonth <https://www.tradingview.com/pine-script-reference/v5/#var_dayofmonth>`__, `hour <https://www.tradingview.com/pine-script-reference/v5/#var_hour>`__,
 `minute <https://www.tradingview.com/pine-script-reference/v5/#var_minute>`__, and `second <https://www.tradingview.com/pine-script-reference/v5/#var_second>`__
 built-in variables to achieve this here.
-All of these variables return their value converted to the exchange's timezone at the bar the script is running on, as it is documented `here <https://www.tradingview.com/pine-script-docs/en/v5/concepts/Time.html#time-built-ins>`__ in the Pine Script™ User Manual.
+All of these variables return their value converted to the exchange's timezone at the bar the script is running on, as it is documented
+`here <https://www.tradingview.com/pine-script-docs/en/v5/concepts/Time.html#time-built-ins>`__ in the Pine Script™ User Manual.
-So in order for the target date/time you will enter in the script’s Settings/Inputs to match the date/time on the chart, you will need to ensure your chart’s time is set to display the exchange’s timezone, as is shown in step 1 in the chart.
+So for the target date/time, you will enter in the script’s Settings/Inputs to match the date/time on the chart, you will need to ensure your chart’s time is set to display the exchange’s timezone, as is shown in step 1 in the chart.
 Once that is done, step 2 shows how the chart will automatically display the exchange’s timezone at the bottom.

-In this chart we have set the hour to ``12`` and the minute to ``30`` in the script’s inputs.
+In this chart, we have set the hour to ``12`` and the minute to ``30`` in the script’s inputs.
 The bright green bar shows when our target time is reached, and the lighter green bars show the bars where the condition we are testing is true, i.e., since we haven’t entered a specific date, the cycle repeats while our time threshold has been reached each day.
 You can test for either condition in your script.
 You can see at step 3 on the chart that the time matches ``12:30``, which would not be the case if the chart’s time had not been set to the exchange’s timezone.

-Pine Script™ programmers often want to save a value on the transition to the target time.
+Pine Script™ programmers often want to save values on the transition to the target time.
-We show here how one could save the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ every time the target date/time is reached.
+We show how one could save the `open <https://www.tradingview.com/pine-script-reference/v5/#var_open>`__ every time the target date/time is reached.
-Note how, when plotting the saved value, we test for transitions when applying color to the plot, so that we do not plot any color on transitions.
+Note how, when plotting the saved value, we test for transitions when applying color to the plot so that we do not plot any color on transitions.
 This prevents the inelegant steps from showing on the plot:

 ::